mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 #### Controlled row grouping

-Use the `rowGroupingModel` prop to control the criteria used to group the rows.
+If you need to control the state of the criteria used for grouping, use the `rowGroupingModel` prop.
 You can use the `onRowGroupingModelChange` prop to listen to changes to the page size and update the prop accordingly.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingControlled.js", "bg": "inline", "defaultCodeOpen": false}}

-### Disable the row grouping

-#### For all columns

-To fully disable the grouping feature, set the `disableRowGrouping` prop to `true`.

-It will disable all the features related to the row grouping, even if a model is provided.

-{{"demo": "pages/components/data-grid/group-pivot/RowGroupingDisabled.js", "bg": "inline", "defaultCodeOpen": false}}

-#### For some columns

-To block the grouping of certain columns, set the `groupable` property of `GridColDef` to `false`.
-In the example below, the `director` column can not be grouped.
-And in all example, the `title` and `gross` columns can not be grouped.

-{{"demo": "pages/components/data-grid/group-pivot/RowGroupingColDefCanBeGrouped.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Grouping columns

 #### Single grouping column

-By default, the grid will create only one grouping column even if you have several grouping criteria.
+By default, the grid will display a single column holding all grouped columns.
+If you have multiple grouped columns, this column name will be set to "Group".

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingSingleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Multiple grouping column

-To have a grouping column for each grouping criteria, set the `rowGroupingColumnMode` prop to `multiple`.
+To display a column for each grouping criterion, set the `rowGroupingColumnMode` prop to `multiple.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingMultipleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Custom grouping column

-Use the `groupingColDef` prop to customize the rendering of the grouping column.
-You can override any property of the `GridColDef` interface except the `field`, the `type` and the properties related to the edition.
+To customize the rendering of the grouping column, use the `groupingColDef` prop.
+You can override the **headerName** or any property of the `GridColDef` interface, except the `field`, the `type` and the properties related to inline edition.

-If you want to apply your overrides to every grouping column, use the object format of `groupingColDef`.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingCustomGroupingColDefObject.js", "bg": "inline", "defaultCodeOpen": false}}

+By default, when using the object format, the properties will be applied to all Grouping columns.
+This means that if you have `rowGroupingColumnMode` set to `multiple`, all the columns will share the same `groupingColDef` properties.

-If you want to only override properties of certain grouping columns or to apply different overrides based on the current grouping criteria, use the callback format of `groupingColDef`.
+If you wish to override properties of specific grouping columns or to apply different overrides based on the current grouping criteria, you can pass a callback function to `groupingColDef`, instead of an object with its config.
-It will be called for each grouping column with the fields of the columns used to build it.
+The callback is called for each grouping column, and it receives the respective column's "fields" as parameter.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingCustomGroupingColDefCallback.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Show values for the leaves

-By default, the leaves nodes don't render anything for their grouping cell.
+By default, the grouped rows display no value on their grouping columns' cells.
+We're calling those cells "leaves".

 If you want to display some value, you can provide a `leafField` property to the `groupingColDef`.